dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

 }
 ```

-Calling `generateCryptographicallySecureRandomOctets` multiple times will return
+Calling this function multiple times will return different results that should
-different results, that should be unpredictable.
+be unpredictable.

 Next, we need to transform these octets into a Base64-URL encoded string.
 Beware, this is different than a Base64 encoded string.
-Different but quite
+Different but close
-close, so as recommended by the RFC's Appendix A, a convenient way to generate
+enough to base an implementation on it, as recommended by the RFC's Appendix A:
-our code verifier is to use an altered version of the Base64 encoding that Swift
-knows all about.
-Like so:

 ```swift
 func base64URLEncode(octets: [UInt8]) -> String {